e-Lehoa/PowerBI-Remapping/README.md

 1. To be able to complete the auditing and back-ups in this process, a user must firstly be added to Fabric/Power BI as a Fabric Administrator or Power Platform Administrator, see https://learn.microsoft.com/en-us/fabric/admin/microsoft-fabric-admin#power-platform-and-fabric-admin-roles.
 2. Once the correct Admin roles have been provisioned, access the [Feature Usage and Adoption Reports](https://learn.microsoft.com/en-us/fabric/admin/feature-usage-adoption) to gauge usage statistics and trends.
 3. Identify 'Power Users' and Capacity/Workspace Administrators who should be contacted early, in order to plan back-up and export requirements.
-Workspace Users can also be extracted using the PowerShell Cmdlet in the [PBI-Audit-Backup.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/PBI-Audit-Backup.ps1) script.
+Workspace Users can also be extracted using the PowerShell Cmdlet in the [PBI-Audit-Backup.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/PBI-Audit-Backup.ps1) script from lines 209-236.
+Alternatively, use the [PBI-GetUserLogs.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/PBI-GetUserLogs.ps1) script to extract all users' activities.
+A test run is included from lines 19-35.
-4. Edit and run PowerShell PBI-Audit.ps1 script to run back-up #1 of all Power BI assets and data.
+4. Edit and run PowerShell [PBI-Audit-Backup.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/PBI-Audit-Backup.ps1) script to run back-up #1 of all Power BI assets and data.
 Make sure to test the script end-to-end before completing a final run and before completing the pre-requisite deletions for the remapping.
 Organisations with large numbers of assets will take longer to run the export components of the scripts, particularly for large PBIX and audit report exports.

      **NOTE:**
    - PBIX files can only be exported if they have been created and published from Power BI Desktop.